Case Study: Retail Worker Awarded with £50,000 in Compensation for Back Injury

 How Simpson Millar Helped Matt

-One of our Accident at Work lawyers handled Matt’s claim and, as part of the same, arranged for him to be examined by a number of medical experts to understand the seriousness of his injuries.
+One of our Accident at Work Solicitors handled Matt’s claim and, as part of the same, arranged for him to be examined by a number of medical experts to understand the seriousness of his injuries.

 It was discovered that Matt’s previous motorbike accident had damaged the soft tissue in the lower part of Matt’s back.
 And, whilst he’d been given treatment, the injury left him vulnerable to future back injuries and pain.
 So, when he’d twisted his body to stop himself from falling, he’d aggravated the same back injury, making it considerably worse.